20 Things I've Learned That Save Money While Traveling in Europe

 Don't expect to be doing Facebook check-ins everywhere you go when international roaming data costs $20/MB.
 Yeah, that's megabyte with an M. Merely firing up your phone to grab a quick Google Map when you need to find the nearest Metro stop sounds pretty innocuous, but the moment your phone has a data connection all of your apps will try to sync.
 Email, Facebook, podcasts, weather apps, everything.
 Next thing you know, your provider is texting you a warning that you've exceeded $250 in charges and your data connection has been live for all of 30 seconds.
 (This has happened to me.)

 Or, you can opt in to an international data plan.
-Verizon gives you 100MB for $25 per month.
+Verizon's TravelPass lets you use your existing minutes and data abroad for a flat rate of $10/day, and only charges you if you use it.
 And if you ignore this advice (or forget about it as I did) and find yourself on the receiving end of one of those warnings, track down your carrier's international customer service number and give them a call immediately.
 Verizon is really excellent about applying a new plan retroactively to the beginning of your billing cycle - which was quite a relief.

 And trust me, you do need at least a little data.
-We found ourselves consulting Google Maps 2-3 times daily.
+On my first trip to Paris in 2015, before TravelPass existed, we still found ourselves consulting Google Maps 2-3 times daily.

 P.S.
 GPS doesn't use data, but getting detailed directions does.
 So if all you need is to see the little blue "you are here" dot on a map, you don't even need to turn the data on.

-On a related note, if you want to call home, use Skype or FaceTime when you have a wifi connection.
-Calling can get expensive fast if you do it a lot.
-And instead of texting friends and family at home, use apps like Facebook or Snapchat with your wifi.
+On a related note, if you want to call home, use WhatsApp or FaceTime when you have a wifi connection.
+Calling can get expensive fast if you do it a lot without a good international plan.
+And instead of texting friends and family at home, use apps like Facebook Messenger, WhatsApp, or Snapchat with your wifi.

 16) Never shop or eat anywhere you can shop or eat at home.

 I simply see this as a waste since it's time and money spent missing out on a unique cultural experience.
-The one allowance I make here is Starbucks - but only because they have free wifi that works exactly the same as it does in the United States, which is really convenient when you're watching your data usage but need to look something up.
+The one allowance I make here is Starbucks, but only because they have free wifi that works exactly the same as it does in the United States – which is really convenient when you're watching your data usage but need to look something up online.
 And hey, if you're one of those people who collects Starbucks city mugs, it's going to be worth a stop.

 17) Don't feel obligated to buy gifts for people back home.